sujnanpatil/Dynamic-Copilot/Labs/Lab-03.md

 - Task 1: View and save email summary to CRM
 - Task 2: Draft an email message

-## Excercise 1: View and save email summary to CRM
+## Task 1: View and save email summary to CRM

 In this exercise, you will learn how to use Copilot for Sales to generate AI-powered email summaries and save them directly to CRM records for quick and accurate updates.